 Figure 4: Did this session meet your expectations?
 If so, how?
 If not, in what way?

 Participants described a number of things that worked well in the training session, including having the opportunity to practice using the grids, learning background information and research about shared decision making, having a well-prepared facilitator, and having the opportunity to discuss the grids as a group and apply them to current work.

 Figure 5: What worked well in this session?

 Participants were also asked what could be improved the next time the training is run.
 However, this question yielded few responses.
 Among these were requests for refreshments at future trainings, for a shorter training evaluation survey, and for more time to practice using the i-THRIVE Grids.

 The most meaningful takeaways from the session for participants included the importance of shared decision making, how easy and useful the grids were, and how the grids could be used flexibly and at the clinician’s discretion.

 Figure 6: What is the most meaningful takeaway from today?

 This evaluation indicated that the pilot training of the i-THRIVE Grids successfully enhanced participants’ knowledge and understanding of the i-THRIVE Grids and shared decision making.
 The ‘Using i-THRIVE Grids to Improve Shared Decision Making’ module will be available as an i-THRIVE Academy Module for services seeking to focus on improving shared decision making.
-Further information on how to sign up for this training will be available on the i-THRIVE website from July 2018.
+Further information on how to sign up for this training is available here.

-If you would like further information about the i-THRIVE Grids, please contact Rosa Town, Research Officer for i-THRIVE Grids, at email@example.com.
+If you would like further information about the i-THRIVE Grids, please contact Rosa Town at firstname.lastname@example.org.